I have traveled extensively throughout the US for many years and enjoy helping people to make the most of their RV

-If you travel a great deal in your RV but want to find ways to save money on your camping costs, there are at least 8 strategies you can use that will easily save you hundreds of dollars on every vacation you take.
+If you travel a great deal in your RV and want to find the best ways to save a good deal of money on your camping costs, there are many methods you can use to do so.

 Although many campgrounds have significantly increased their prices in recent years, anybody who wants to take the time to do some research (and perhaps make a few small sacrifices) can significantly reduce what they pay to camp.

 My husband and I have been using sound money-saving methods for years.

-For example, as recently as a month ago, my husband and I stayed in a gorgeous campground and paid $11 per night, while many other people visiting the same area were paying as much as $45 per night.
+For example, as recently as a month ago, we stayed in a gorgeous campground and paid $11 per night, while many other people visiting the same area were paying as much as $45 per night.

-Over a one month period, that adds up to a savings of more than $1,000!
+Over a one-month period, that added up to a savings of more than $1,000!

 To get that deal, we used our National Parks Pass and were willing to use a dump station instead of having a sewer hookup at our site.
 We thought the small sacrifice we made was well worth the money we saved!

 Effective methods you can use to reduce what you pay to camp include but are not limited to

 - Join a good discount camping club.